shreya-v7/Real-Time-Person-Removal/README.md

 ![disappearing people](https://user-images.githubusercontent.com/4972997/74691149-882fce00-5196-11ea-80bc-f1b9cb3ff275.gif)

-## Live Demos
+## Live Demo

 Go ahead and try it right now in your own web browser.
-Pick your preference and give me a fork / like 😄
+Pick your preference and give me a fork or a like 😄

 Codepen.io: https://codepen.io/jasonmayes/pen/GRJqgma